jaandrle/nodejsscript/README.md

 ### `cli()`
 A wrapper around the [lukeed/sade: Smooth (CLI) Operator 🎶](https://github.com/lukeed/sade) package.
 In addition to the origin, `cli()` supports to fill script name from script file name.
+This should be good balance between [commander - npm](https://www.npmjs.com/package/commander) and parsing arguments and writing help texts by hand.
+For more complex scripts just create full npm package.

 ```js
 cli("", true)